 Like every other kind of photography, professional street photography also requires the correct camera and editing tools.
 But that’s about it.
 The rest is up to your imagination and your ability to adapt to unprecedented situations.

 While a telephoto lens lets you take closer shots of people from a distance, wide-angle lenses are perfect for capturing the whole environment in one shot.

 The Sigma 10-20mm F/3.5 EX DC HSM ELD SLD Aspherical Super Wide Angle Lens is one of the best options for Nikon users.
 With an aperture of f3.5, you will have more control over your line of vision and depth of field.

-Dull, everyday scenes can suddenly turn into something mysterious and fascinating at night if only one knows how to play with the low-light.
+Dull, everyday scenes can suddenly become something mysterious and fascinating at night if only one knows how to play with the low-light.

 However, if you want some fast auto-focus and high sensitivity in your low-light camera, then the Sony Alpha A6000 Mirrorless Digital Camera 24.3 MP SLR Camera is a perfect choice.

 One can also use a camera remote to explore a subject from multiple angles.
-It allows you to get more creative with your picture and lets you have more control over the shutter speed.
+Finally, it allows you to get more creative with your picture and lets you have more control over the shutter speed.

 Good street photography needs patience.
-Setting up your exposure and shooting in aperture priority will let you consistently capture fast-moving subjects, only if you master the art of standing still.
+Setting up your exposure and shooting in aperture priority will let you consistently capture fast-moving subjects only if you master the art of standing still.